 4. Are you applying for funding from any source other than the Oak Institute?
 If so, indicate the source and how much are you requesting.

 When they return to campus, recipients of Oak Internships will be expected to submit a 500-1000 word report on their internship work that will be posted on our website.

-Student Eligibility – January awards are open to sophomores, juniors and seniors.
-Summer awards are open to first-years, sophomores and juniors.
+Student Eligibility – Summer awards are open to first-years, sophomores and juniors.
 While students who have previously been awarded funds may reapply, preference will be given to new applications.

-Internship Eligibility – An internship is a carefully monitored work experience in which a student as intentional learning goals and reflects on what he or she is learning through the experience.
+Internship Eligibility – An internship is a carefully monitored work experience in which a student has intentional learning goals and reflects on what she/he is learning through the experience.
 Preference is given to unpaid internships at institutions involved in promoting and protecting human rights, broadly defined.
-January internships require a minimum of 100 hours (30 hours/week).
 Summer awards can be adjusted for the length of the internship, and usually require a minimum of 20 hours/week for 8 weeks.